| |

-Song a slow, descending series of about six resonant, low-pitched coos: cooo
+Song is a slow, descending series of about six resonant, low-pitched coos: cooo

 cooo cooo cooo coo coo; weaker at end.
 Also a low, hollow, wooden